43 Different Types of Hot Peppers to Grow This Season

 Fatalii is an extremely hot pepper from Central Africa, characterized by its fruity and citrusy flavor.

 This pepper originated from the Central African Republic.
-These habanero-type peppers are golden orange, 3 inches long, and have very few seeds.
+These habanero-type peppers are golden orange, three inches long, and have very few seeds.
 They are a great choice for containers, making them easy to overwinter indoors in pots.

 750,000-1,500,000